hugodemenez/hugodemenez/README.md

 ### Also coding with

-* :man_technologist: WEB : Pure HTML, CSS and JavaScript but also React with NextJS
+* :man_technologist: I enjoy coding in old fashion HTML, CSS and JavaScript but I use javascript frameworks like NextJS and Astro
-* :iphone: Applications : Android (Java using Maven)
-* :computer: Microsoft : C# and C++

 ### Learning